crsanf/Basic-Onboarding-Script/README.md

 - To share information between HR and IT and whoever else may need it

 # Before Running
-- Change the 'ticketSystemEmail' variable
+- Change the `ticketSystemEmail` variable

 # Running the Script
 - Create the Spreadsheet